alphalemon/alphalemon-docs/add-custom-block.rst

 ----------

-The service's configuration exposed some paragraph above is not enough to have the editor rendered, in fact an addiction twig template is required.
+The service's configuration exposed some paragraph above is not enough to have the editor rendered, in fact an addictional twig template is required.

-The command wizard has already been added this file for you under the **Resources/views/Block** folder of the FancyBlockBundle, named **fancy_block_editor.html.twig**.
+The command wizard has already added this file for you under the **Resources/views/Block** folder of the FancyBlockBundle and has named it **fancyblock_editor.html.twig**.
 The rule to define this name is **[block type in lower case]_editor.html.twig**

 The added code is really simple: